Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: Introduction

+Furthermore, in our recent study in \cite{arjmandi20233d}, we mathematically proved that the amplification is indeed present at the boundary and derived the corresponding amplification factor.
+The provided theorem was investigated through experiments using liver spheroids and glucose as the target molecules.
+Interestingly, a rapid decrease in the concentration of molecules in the surrounding medium was observed when a spheroid was introduced to a culture medium with a higher glucose concentration.
+The distinct propagation characteristics prompt us to demonstrate whether spheroid properties facilitate communication.
+In this direction, we next review relevant existing literature on modeling MC transceiver components.

-\textit{Transmitters:} The most common transmitter model is to represent it as an ideal point source that releases molecules instantaneously, disregarding physical geometry and realistic release mechanisms \cite{jamali2019channel}.
+\textit{Transmitters:} The most common transmitter model is an ideal point source that releases molecules instantaneously, disregarding physical geometry and realistic release mechanisms \cite{jamali2019channel}.
 Paper \cite{garralda2011simulation} pioneered the concept of a pulse-shaped release from a point source transmitter, in which multiple molecules can be released during the pulse.
-Alternatively, the volume transmitter model proposed in \cite{noel2016channel} has incorporated geometric properties of the transmitter and molecules, although the model did not consider a distinct transmitter boundary, leading to an equal concentration inside and outside the transmitter's boundary.
-Paper \cite{pierobon2010physical} studied a box-like transmitter with a surface outlet for controlling molecular release to establish desired concentration gradients.
+Alternatively, the volume transmitter model proposed in \cite{noel2016channel} incorporated the transmitter's geometric shape but did not consider a distinct transmitter boundary, leading to an equal concentration inside and outside the transmitter's boundary.
+Paper \cite{pierobon2010physical} studied a box-like transmitter with a surface outlet for controlling molecule release to establish desired concentration gradients.
 Furthermore, \cite{chude2015diffusion} assumed a spherical structure with nanopores for molecule passage.
-The model in \cite{arjmandi2016ion} incorporated ion channels on the surface of a cell transmitter sensitive to electrical voltage or ligand concentration variations for the release of molecules.
+The model in \cite{arjmandi2016ion} incorporated ion channels on a cell surface transmitter sensitive to either electrical voltage or ligand concentration variations for molecule release.
 Storage and production dynamics inside the transmitter have also been explored in the literature, ranging from instantaneous \cite{bafghi2018diffusion} to pulse function release \cite{khaloopour2019adaptive} and (inspired by neuronal behavior) exponential release based on the number of molecules stored, as proposed in \cite{rezaei2022molecular}.
+Paper \cite{Huang2022} introduced a transmitter model that employs membrane fusion.
+This mechanism involves the fusion of a vesicle, loaded with molecules and formed within the transmitter, with the transmitter membrane, which enables molecules to be released into the extracellular environment.
+Moreover, the authors of \cite{MAX2022} investigated the controlled release of signaling molecules from compact, non-porous matrix-type drug carriers.
+The authors also studied the gradual release of molecules from the matrix structure, considering a perfect sink condition at the matrix boundary.
+However, one can extend their study to porous matrices by incorporating modified diffusion coefficients and drug solubility \cite{FRENNING201188, YIN201178, higuchi1963mechanism}.